ChaokunChang/ChaokunChang.github.io/_pages/about.md

 This is Chaokun's Homepage, welcome!

-I'm currently an undergraduate student of Fudan University, majoring in Computer Science and Technology, elite class.
-My research interset locates in Network and System, especially in Distributed System and Database.
-I'm also a memeber of DSALab (Data Analysis and Security Laboratory) of Fudan University, supervised by Zhengying He.
-In DASLab, I mainly learn about the retrieving approaches on Geo-Point.
-Recently, I'm reading papers related to Federated Learning (ex. mitigating the communication in FL), which I think is also very interesting.
+Chaokun is currently an undergraduate student of Fudan University, majoring in Computer Science and Technology, elite class.
+His research interest locates in Network and System, especially in Distributed System and Database.
+He is also a memeber of DSALab (Data Analysis and Security Laboratory) of Fudan University, supervised by Zhengying He.
+In DASLab, he mainly learn about the retrieving approaches on Geo-Point.
+Recently, he is reading papers related to Federated Learning (ex. mitigating the communication in FL), which he think is also very interesting.
-For more information about my background, please go to the page of [CV](https://chaokunchang.github.io/cv/).
+For more information about Chaokun's background, please go to the page of [CV](https://chaokunchang.github.io/cv/).

-I'm a fan of magic and comic.
-In my spare time, I often learn some magic tricks and sometimes give a show in activites of my school.
-If you are also a magic fan, welcome to contact me!
+Chaokun is also a fan of magic and comic.
+In his spare time, he often learns some magic tricks and sometimes gives a show in activites of my school.
+If you are also a magic fan, welcome to contact him!